votingworks/vxsuite/services/scan/README.md

 ## Setup

-Follow the instructions in the [VxSuite README](../../README.md) to get set up, then run the service from an appropriate frontend.
+Follow the instructions in the [VxSuite README](../../README.md) to get set up, then start up VxScan (`frontends/precinct-scanner`) or VxCentralScan (`frontends/bsd`) by running the appropriate frontend.
 You generally should not need to run this service directly.
 Instead, run like so:

 ```sh
 cd frontends/bsd # or frontends/precinct-scanner
 pnpm start
 ```

-The server will be available at http://localhost:3002/.
 The commands to run the service below assume you'll be running them in a frontend, not this service directly.

 ## Mock Scanning